486DX2-boomer/tarkdash/readme.md

 - [x] Add New ➕ button
 - [x] Delete ❌ button
 - [x] Remove youtube pane (not really useful), make that the dedicated widget pane (with current USD/RUB converter, and more to come)
+- [x] About page, acknowledgements/thank you page (such as tarkov.dev for providing API access)
 - [ ] Import and export custom settings to other devices
 - [ ] Total visual design rework, font, color scheme, icons, and header logo
-- [ ] Fix @tarkov twitter feed being the wrong size for its pane
+- [ ] Fix @tarkov twitter feed always being the wrong height for its pane
-- [ ] About page, acknowledgements/thank you page (such as tarkov.dev for providing API access)